DragonRidersUnite/book/src/07-high-score.md

 ## Summary

 We load and save data relating to how our player has done.
 While saving one value is likely to be a bit too trivial for most games, the core concepts are pretty similar.
-You'll write your data to a file, you read that file, and then you do whatever you need to with it.
+You'll write your data to a file, read that file, and then do whatever you need to with it.

 ## Extra Credit